gschmutz/stream-processing-workshop/03-producing-consuming-kafka-with-python/README.md

              , callback=delivery_report)
 ```

-### Consume messages
+### Consuming messages

 To consume text messages through python, use the following code segment.
-Make sure to use a unique `group.id`.
-This program will consume messages in an endless loop, so make sure to not use it in the same Zeppelin notebook, otherwise you will not be able to run the producer.
+Make sure that you use a unique `group.id`.

 ```
 from confluent_kafka import Consumer, KafkaError